Literary Analysis Essays: Breaking Down Novels, Poems, and Plays

 Critical Approaches to Literary Analysis: Lenses That Deepen Your Reading

-Advanced literary analysis essays — particularly at the upper-division undergraduate and graduate levels — are expected to engage not just with the text itself but with the theoretical and critical frameworks through which literary scholars interpret texts.
-These critical approaches are not substitutes for close reading; they are lenses that focus and deepen it.
-Knowing which framework to apply to which text, and how to integrate theoretical vocabulary naturally rather than artificially, distinguishes a sophisticated literary analysis essay from a competent one.
+Advanced literary analysis essays are expected to engage not just with the text itself but with the theoretical and critical frameworks through which literary scholars interpret texts.
+These critical approaches are lenses that focus and deepen close reading.
+Knowing which framework to apply to which text, and how to integrate theoretical vocabulary naturally, distinguishes a sophisticated literary analysis essay from a competent one.

 Feminist and Gender Criticism